s3781493/Digital-Writing/exercises.md

 Lots of progress this week!
 I feel like these are the first real steps forward I have taken with Twine, and so many of my concerns that I wouldn't be able to learn image mapping or achieve the fundamental basics of coding have been eased.
 Now I feel like the end goal of my project is achievable, and that I've gained a bit more of a skill set (and the relevant knowledge) to make it happen.
 The next challenge will be attempting to overlay the calligrams onto video content.

+### Adjustments

+In Week 7, I mentioned that I had found the embedded code of my Strava activities and that I wanted to see if I could image map on that.
+After having learnt to image map, I can see that it does need to be a JPEG or PNG file and that the embedded code wouldn't work.

 ## Strava Project Updates